Starignus/PythonPractise/Week1/Python/Python_week1.md

 >>> print list + tinylist # Prints concatenated lists
 ```

 A __tuple__ is another sequence data type that is similar to the list.
-It consists of a number of values separated by commas.
+It consists of some values separated by commas.
 Unlike lists, however, tuples are enclosed within parentheses.

-The main differences between lists and tuples are: Lists are enclosed in brackets ( [] ) and their elements and size can be changed, while tuples are enclosed in parentheses ( ( ) ) and cannot be updated—__immutable__.
+The main differences between lists and tuples are: Lists are enclosed in brackets ( [] ), and their elements and size can be changed, while tuples are enclosed in parentheses ( ( ) ) and cannot be updated—__immutable__.
 Tuples can be thought of as read-only lists.

 ``` python
 >>> tuple = ( 'abcd', 786 , 2.23, 'john', 70.2  )